giovanidecusati/sample-dapr/README.md

 ## Basket microservice
 It handles basket operations.
-* It simulates a Data-Driven scenario.
+* It simulates a Data-Driven (CRUD) scenario.
+* Consumes Dapr State Service API.

 ## Inventory microservice
 It handles product and inventory operations.
 * It simulates a very complext domain.
 * Pusblishes a *ProductCreatedEvent* into a topic *new-product-topic* for every new product created.
 * Uses isolation level to deal with concurrency transactions due to stock level operations.

 ### Inventory microservice layers
 * Web Api